Skip to content

 • Copy Path/Relative Path: Right-click to copy absolute or relative path to clipboard.

-• Open Folder in New Window: Right-click any folder to open it in a new VS Code window.
+• Open Folder in New Window: Right-click any file or folder to open it in a new VS Code window.

-• Open File: Double-click or use the context menu to open files.
+• Open File: Click or Enter to open files.

 Keyboard Shortcuts